Generic selectors

 cbaro@uda.ad

-PhD candidate in the field of Sociolinguistics and Pedagogy Master in Hispanic philology and Master in English philology, degree in Hispanic philology and English philology.
+PhD in the field of Sociolinguistics and Pedagogy Master in Hispanic philology and Master in English philology, degree in Hispanic philology and English philology.
 Professor at the University of Andorra.

 carli-342x514-1-blackwhite